SolanaDev1995/Solana-Memecoin-Bot-Sniper/README.md

 ## Configuration

-The bot is configured through a `.env` file:
+The bot is configured through a `.env` file: (keep RPC and WS as default it will set one automatically if you don't have one)

 ```plaintext
 RPC_ENDPOINT=https://your.rpc.endpoint (Helius recommended)